Pioreactor/docs.pioreactor/user-guide/30-Advanced/15-intro-python-scripting.md

 ### 5. Adding an automation

 Next, we'd like to start heating and keep our vial at a constant temperature.
 Recall that all temperature tasks are actually temperature automations.
-In this case, we require the `stable` temperature automation, invoked from a temperature controller:
+In this case, we require the `thermostat` temperature automation, invoked from a temperature controller:

 ```python {5,11}
 import time